Lumirion/AdtToObjParser/README.md

 ## Getting Started

-Project is written in Python 2.7 x64 and should be used under Windows.
+This project was originaly written in Python 2.7 x64 but in this repo it is being updated to Python 3.x.
-Almost all required modules are inclued in basic Python, if something is missing use pip to install it.
+It should be used under Windows as it relies on pywin32. (piwin32 is x64 if installd for x64 Python) Almost all required modules are inclued in basic Python, if something is missing use pip to install it.
 Modules that you may need to install:

 ```
-jenkins-python
+python-jenkins

 multiprocess